 What is a Teudat Maavar?

-A Teudat Maavar is a temporary travel document.
+A Teudat Maavar is a travel document.
 An Oleh (new immigrant) is eligible to apply for a Teudat Maavar 90 days or 3 full months (whichever is longer) after their Aliyah (immigration to Israel) date.
 For instance, if you made Aliyah on January 4th, you can apply for the Travel Document on April 5th.
 During the first year after making Aliyah, instead of a passport, you will receive a Teudat Maavar (travel document), typically valid for up to 5 years.

 It is important to be aware that you can only apply for a first-time passport one year after your Aliyah date.
 A passport with a validity of up to five years will only be issued if you have spent at least 75% of the first year in Israel (this calculation is done once the first year of Aliyah is complete).
 If you have spent less than that time in Israel, a Teudat Maavar will be issued for up to five years upon renewal.
 It is mandatory for all Israeli citizens, regardless of dual citizenship with another country, to use Israeli travel documentation when entering or leaving Israel.